2024 New Investigator Program Request for Proposals

 Funding Scope and Duration

 The maximum award is $150,000 over two years.
 The PI must dedicate and maintain a minimum five percent full-time equivalent (FTE) professional effort to the project.
 This effort must be fully justified in the budget justification.
-The PERC anticipates funding up to four projects this cycle, depending on availability of funds.
+PERC anticipates funding up to six projects this cycle, depending on availability of funds.

 Review Criteria